- Topic Overview

 - Know that your baby is curious, but set limits.
-A baby between 1 and 12 months is too young to understand what is "good" and "bad" behaviour.
+A baby age 1 month to 12 months is too young to know that there are certain ways he or she should behave.
 You may need to redirect your baby's attention.
-For example, if your baby tries to pull the dog's tail, you can find a toy to get your baby's attention, and then move the dog to another area.
+For example, if your baby tries to pull the dog's tail, you can find a toy to get your baby's attention and then move the dog to another area.

 The first year of your baby's life is an exciting time, but it can also be stressful.
 Some days you may feel overwhelmed.
 Learning what is normal for babies at this age can help you spot problems early or feel better about how your baby is doing.